 Now let’s get to the heart of the matter: What is the worst CRM out there?

 If your company has 300 employees and you try to use Less Annoying CRM, you will find that to be the worst CRM for you.
-Less Annoying CRM will not give you the features and functions you need to run your medium size business and you will constantly be trying to get more out of it than it is capable of.
+Less Annoying CRM will not give you the features and functions you need to run your medium-sized business, and you will constantly try to get more out of it than it is capable of.

-Any CRM will be the worst CRM when it is used by the wrong company profile.
-As you have heard it said, it is always best when you “stay in your lane”!
-Big companies should choose Salesforce, medium companies should choose HubSpot and small companies should choose AllClients.
+Any CRM will be the worst when used by the wrong company profile.
+As you have heard, it is always best to “stay in your lane”!
+Big companies should choose Salesforce, medium companies should choose HubSpot, and small companies should choose AllClients.

 If you are a small (or very small company) try AllClients for free, right now!
 Sign up for a free trial ➟ here.